josephswift/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-FInal project for data cleaning course
+Final project for data cleaning course

+Readme created for the project is ReadMe.Rmd.